go-xweb/xweb/README.md

 ## Changelog

-* **v0.3** : All things changed.
+* **v0.3** : **All THINGS CHANGED**.
 We have a new architecture inspired by struts and martini.
 Now you can write a interceptor yourself any time.
+But in fact, we have compitable old version of xweb.

 ## Features